PRIVATE THERAPY

 • Blame/Self-Blame

-• Resurfacing Trauma
+• Resurfacing Trauma/Emotional Triggers

-• Communication issues with your children
+• Communication issues with Your Children

 • Treatment Resources